ozaltun2/Getting-Cleaning-Data-Project/README.md

   The .txt file can be read into R with the following command:
       data_0<-read.table("mean_std_avg_all.txt",header = TRUE)

-Markup: *This data has 36 rows, 6 for different activities, and 30 for different subjects.
+* This data has 36 rows, 6 for different activities, and 30 for different subjects.
-        *There are 81 different columns, 2 of these are for identification (Activity_or_Subject, Class), the other 79 are for the mean and standard deviation values.
+* There are 81 different columns, 2 of these are for identification (Activity_or_Subject, Class), the other 79 are for the mean and standard deviation values.